 I give two answers.
 I think the first one is not bad, but the second one is really good, BH, and I feel מן שמיא קא זכו לי and I hope to write it up here at some point.

-.
-R' Aryeh Frimer suggested that "eirusin and nissuin were placed back-to-back because of the Crusades", and R' Yosef Gavriel Bechhofer commented: > This makes a lot of sense.
-The paucity of tangible records > of the evolution of the practice remains remarkable.
-I'm not sure, but I think RYGB is pointing out that we […]
+On Thu, Sep 18, 2025 at 09:51:27AM EDT, R Akiva Miller commented on a quote by RYGB about the shift to making eirusin and nisuin back-to-back: >> This makes a lot of sense.
+The paucity of tangible records >> of the evolution of the practice remains remarkable. > I'm not sure, but I think RYGB […]